-On March 6, 2019, the Company granted 665,000 stock options to directors, officers and key consultants.
-The options are exercisable at \$0.095 for 5 years and vest immediately.
+On December 31, 2020, the Company granted 3,700,000 stock options exercisable at \$0.10 for 5 years to directors and officers of the Company.

 General

 The Company's ability to successfully acquire mineral projects or recover amounts expended on mineral properties is conditional on its ability to secure financing when required.
 The Company expects to meet additional financing requirements through equity financing.
 The Company may seek other alternatives for financing in the future depending on market conditions and exploration results; however, there can be no assurance that such financing attempts will be successful.
 The impact on our business and the cost and availability of financing remain uncertain and could affect our overall liquidity.